adelasantosd/normtrace-disability-rights/docs/terminology-guide.md

 - Use **legal compatibility** for the specific contrast between domestic and international law.
 - Use **implementation-oriented gap** for deficiencies linked to operational legal effect.
 - Use **rights-holders** unless critically describing the language of a domestic legal instrument.
+- Use **constitutional parameter of rights review** where specifically referring to the Mexican doctrinal context.
+- Use **international human rights compatibility analysis** as the broader cross-jurisdictional term.
+- Use **conventionality analysis** where that framing is doctrinally appropriate, especially in the Mexican and Inter-American context.

 ## 6. Methodological note